 Do Fireplaces Save Money?

-Every time I am performing a home inspection, and I am looking up the chimney, I get the same questions.
+Every time I perform a home inspection and look up the chimney, I get the same questions.
 Can the fireplace heat the home?
 Or do fireplaces save money?
 Sometimes both, and more.

 Wood is often regarded as the first fuel source.
 It has been used for thousands of years for cooking, heating, and energy production.
 Despite its decline in use, more than 2 billion worldwide still rely on wood for heating and cooking.
 In fact, 20 percent of US homes use wood for heat.
 And 4 percent of US homes use wood as their primary energy source for heat.

 Wood itself is one of the cheapest energy sources in the US.
 In fact, depending on the costs of wood and natural gas in your area, it is likely that wood is the cheapest energy source in your area.
 That doesn’t necessarily mean that a fireplace can heat your home or save you money though.

 Most experts, including the U.S. Department of energy, agree that the efficiency of a wood fireplace is only about 10 percent.
 That means that all of the heat created in the fireplace, 10 percent is heat output, and 90 percent is heat loss.

 In other words, 90 percent of the heat created is lost out the chimney.
 If you spend $400 on a cord of wood, $360 of it zigzags through the fireplace damper, into the smoke chamber, up the chimney and out into the air.
 Obviously a fireplace is not the most efficient way to heat your home.
 And it doesn’t matter how cheap wood is if 90 percent of your dollars are burned up and floated out the chimney.